There are a million ways to lose a work day, but not even a single way to get one back - Peopleware

 I used to like open floor plans until I had to work in one.
 On my first day of work at a company with an open office plan, I walked through a sea of conjoined desks to my spot and noticed on the way that over three quarters of the staff in the section had their headphones on.
 I thought to myself that these guys must love their music.
 It wasn’t until I settled in and tried to read my emails that I noticed how loud the office was.
 It then striked me that the poor souls were making a hopeless attempt to block out the noise with their headphones so they could concentrate on their tasks.
 Not long after, I was reaching into my laptop bag trying to look for my headphones and at the same time trying to find some music on the Youtube making a vain attempt to get in the zone.

-At Starscriber, I cannot recall ever seeing developers using headphones to listen to music.
 I’m not saying that listening to music is bad - I listen to it myself when I’m doing some trivial task like writing a report or when I’m trying to relax.
-I have an issue when developers must use music in order to concentrate on their work.
+But I do have an issue when developers must use music in order to concentrate on their work.
 In the Peopleware chapter “Bring Back the Door”, there’s a section on an interesting study conducted at the Cornell University on the effects of listening to music while performing programming tasks:

 During the 1960s, researchers at Cornell University conducted a series of tests on the effects of working with music.
 They polled a group of computer science students and divided the students into two groups, those who liked to have music in the background while they worked (studied) and those who did not.
 Then they put half of each group together in a silent room, and the other half of each group in a different room equipped with earphones and a musical selection.
 Participants in both rooms were given a Fortran programming problem to work out from specification.
 To no one’s surprise, participants in the two rooms performed about the same in speed and accuracy of programming […]